 Little did I know…

 The fastest runners started (like they do) in shorts and tank tops.
 I went out (like I do in bad weather) with my windbreaker, hat, stretch gloves and a Buff to cover my ears.

 The Skies Open

 When I was about a third of the way through the course, the sky opened up and unleashed holy hell.
 Rain, hail, wind.
 I’ve written about this before – it was the worst weather I have ever been outside in.

-But I did what I do: I covered my ears, put my hood up, and kept going, spending the better part of the next hour and a half swearing under my breath and thinking: this can’t get any worse, can it?
+But I did what I do: I covered my ears, put my hood up, and kept going, spending the better part of the next hour and a half swearing under my breath (and not-so-under my breath) and thinking: this can’t get any worse, can it?